alzh9000/cs262-logical-clocks/engineering_notebook.md

 # Day 2: 3-1
 - We reviewed the content from class about logical clocks.
 - We basically finished the server code this day.
 There were some issues getting the ordering to work correctly, involving a while True loop that would repeatedly attempt to connect the servers to each other if a connection failed (if, for example, one of the forked processes ran in the wrong order, this would lead to a failed connection).
+- We added color-coding to the terminal output to make it easier to read and understand which VM is sending/receiving messages.
+This was helpful for checking our code and debugging, especially for network related code.
 - Otherwise, everything went smoothly.
 Compared to the first project, the details here are more well-defined, so there's less need for any rewrites.
 It's also all of our own code, so no need to dive into documentation beyond the pages on Python sockets and threads.

 # Day 3: 3-2
 - Project is officially finished, besides unit testing.
 For unit testing, we are mostly concerned with making sure the logical clocks work correctly and sync up.
+- We also added a random seed to the program, so that we can run the program multiple times and get the same results.
+This is useful for testing and debugging.
+- We used this random seed to test our program with different clock rates for each VM.
+We found that the logical clocks were able to sync up correctly, even with different clock rates, as desired.
+- We then studied and analyzed our program and its logs to do the analysis outlined in the specification, and put it in the below Observations section.

 # Day 4: 3-3
 - Unit test was performed on all individual functions in the program, namely, client, server, process_events, send_message, virtual_machine.